📕Weekly Gem - Difficult Conversations

 This week I had to let one LivingOS team member go.
 It was a difficult decision because I deeply cared about everyone on the team.

 In the process of making this hard decision, I worked with my leadership coach to understand what it would mean for my team, the person I let go of, and myself.

 Today I want to follow up with some of the key lessons I learned along the way.

 Find Your Team Principles

 Team principles unite a diverse team because people can align their behaviors with your expectation.
+Reference: our team principles.

 It helps you decide who is the right fit for your team, instead of relying on your gut feelings.
 In the past, I have decided to not hire many talented folks because of misaligned principles.
 However, I have also made the wrong call and hired someone with conflicting interests and principles.

 How to Have Difficult Conversations